voxel51/fiftyone/docs/source/user_guide/using_views.rst

     range_view2 = dataset[2:5]

 Samples can be accessed from views in
-:ref:`all the same ways as for datasets <accessing-samples-in-a-dataset>`.
+:ref:`all the same ways <accessing-samples-in-a-dataset>` as for datasets.
-This includes using :meth:`first() <fiftyone.core.dataset.Dataset.first>` and
+This includes using :meth:`first() <fiftyone.core.view.DatasetView.first>` and
-:meth:`last() <fiftyone.core.dataset.Dataset.last>` to retrieve the first and last samples in a dataset, respectively, or accessing a |Sample| directly from a |DatasetView| by its ID.
+:meth:`last() <fiftyone.core.view.DatasetView.last>` to retrieve the first and last samples in a view, respectively, or accessing a sample directly from a
+|DatasetView| by its ID or filepath.

 .. note::